mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-v1.rst

  - `calbiration_config_path` - The full path to the calibration configuration file a description of the file is here: :ref:`pearl_cal_map_isis-powder-diffraction-ref`

- - `do_absorb_corrections` - Used during a vanadium calibration if set to true the calibration will correct for absorption and scattering in a cylindrical sample
+ - `do_absorb_corrections` - Used during a vanadium calibration and focusing:

+   In a vanadium calibration if set to true the calibration will correct for absorption and scattering in a cylindrical sample.

+   During focusing if set to true this will load a calibration which has had the absorption corrections performed, if false it will use a calibration where the absorption corrections have not been performed.

  - `focus_mode` - More information found here: :ref:`pearl_focus_mode_isis-powder-diffraction-ref` .
    Acceptable options: `all`, `groups`, `trans` and `mods`.